floranthropy:

 You might be an experienced gardener and flower-grower, you might love gardening but new to growing cut flowers, or you may never have stepped into your garden before.

-But if you love the idea of growing cut flower to give, have some outside space and, want to get involved in a meaningful project alongside like-minded people, all growing to give, I'd love to invite you to join us.
+But if you love the idea of growing cut flowers to give, have some outside space and, want to get involved in a meaningful project alongside like-minded people, all growing to give, I'd love to invite you to join us.

 My name is Nicola Bird and I'm a flower junkie:)